Azure/acr/docs/AAD-OAuth.md

   1. Calls to Azure Resource Manager to resolve the login server for the specified registry.
   2. Obtains refresh credentials from the profile in use.
 For a headless call, this will give you the registered SPN, for a regular user this will give you a refresh token.
   3. Makes an HTTPS GET call to the registry server's `/v2` endpoint, without credentials.
 A bearer token authentication challenge is expected, specifying realm and service values.
 The realm contains the authentication server's URL.
-  4. Makes an HTTPS POST call to the authentication server's `/oauth2/exchange` endpoint, with a body indicating the grant type, the service, the tenant, and the credentials.
+  4. Makes an HTTPS POST call to the authentication server's `POST /oauth2/exchange` endpoint, with a body indicating the grant type, the service, the tenant, and the credentials.
   5. From the server's response, we extract an Azure Container Registry refresh token.
   6. Pass the refresh token as the password to the Docker CLI, using a null GUID as the username and calling `docker login`.
 From here on, the docker CLI takes care of the authorization cycle using oauth2.